American Epic: The Collection: Restoration

 New sound restoration techniques developed for the American Epic film production were utilized to restore the 100 songs on the album.
-The 78rpm disc transfers were made by sound engineer Nicholas Bergh using ‘reverse engineering’ techniques garnered from working with the original 1920s recording equipment on The American Epic Sessions along with meticulous sound restoration undertaken by Peter Henderson and Joel Tefteller to reveal greater fidelity, presence and clarity to these early Western Electric recordings than had been heard before.
+The 78 rpm disc transfers were made by sound engineer Nicholas Bergh using ‘reverse engineering’ techniques garnered from working with the original 1920s recording equipment on The American Epic Sessions along with meticulous sound restoration undertaken by Peter Henderson and Joel Tefteller to reveal greater fidelity, presence and clarity to these early Western Electric recordings than had been heard before.
 Nicholas Bergh commented “the recordings in this set are special since they utilize the earliest and simplest type of electric recording equipment used for commercial studio work.
 As a result, they have an unrivaled immediacy to the sound.”

 Some of the recordings were repressed from the original metal parts, which the production located whilst researching the films.
 Peter Henderson explained “in some cases we were lucky enough to get some metal parts – that’s the originals where they were cut to wax and the metal was put into the grooves and the discs were printed from those back in the ‘20s.
 Some of those still exist – Sony had some of them in their vaults – [but it only amounted to] 15-20 discs out of the whole.”